iuliiakonovalchuk/PolicyExpertTest/README.md

 It allows to change only input data with no modification of code.
 It uses Java Functional Interfaces (UnaryOperator and Function).
 - **Page Fragments**.
 It allows to represent the part of page as fragment (called widget), to store there information separate to widgets.
 So the class will contains the information of specific section and not the whole page.
 - **Page Object**.
-Since only one page was tested, it was not fully implemented, but when it is time to proceed to the next page, BasePage class should contains methods to cope with page similarities.
+Since only one page was tested, this pattern was not fully implemented.
+When it is time to proceed to the next page, BasePage class should contain methods to cope with page similarities.

 ## Framework structure
 **src** <br />